System Call & Protection

 CSR

-Below is a screenshot of Table 22 and Table 23 from this CPU document which describe an important CSR, mcause
+Below are the screenshots of Table 22 and Table 23 from this document which describe the mcause

 before jumping to the handler function.